-- 1. Press the SOURCE button on the Remote Control. - 2.
-While looking at Rear 1 or 2, highlight DISC by either pressing Up/Down/Left/Right buttons, then press ENTER/OK.
+1. Push the SOURCE button on the Remote Control.

+2. While looking at Rear 1 or 2, highlight DISC by either pushing Up/Down/Left/Right buttons, then push ENTER/OK.

 Select DISC Mode On The Rear Seat Entertainment Screen